akmami/portfolio-akmami/README.md

-# Akmami's Portfolio
+# Portfolio

-You can reach to the site from [here](https://akmami.github.io/portfolio-akmami/).
+You can reach to the site from [here](https://akmami.github.io/akmami/).

 ## Details